Clinical-Genomics/scout/docs/admin-guide/container-deploy.md

 ## Example deploying Scout using Kubernetes
-Kubernetes is an open-source platform for managing managing containerized applications.
+Kubernetes is an open-source platform for managing containerized applications.
 This tutorial will show how to setup a virtual box containing a master and a work node on a local virtual machine using [minikube](https://github.com/kubernetes/minikube) and how to setup the necessary containers to run a MongoDB instance, a pod with the Scout command line and a pod with the Scout server.

 ### Requirements
 1. Install hyperkit and minikube on your local machine (OS X 10.10.3 Yosemite or later):